arun-badhai/IntelliJ/README.md

 Folder 2: Tree Traversal

   This includes the two tree traversing techniques:

   1. Depth First Search

   2. Breadth First Search

 Folder 3 : Heaps

   This includes two types of heaps:

   1. Min Heaps - Value of each node is less than or equal to the value of the node's children

   2. Max Heaps - Value of each node is greater than or equal to the value of the node's children

 Folder 4: Minimum Spanning Tree (MST)

   This includes three algorithms:

   1. Kruskal's Algorithm

   2. Prim's Algorithm

   3. Boruvka's Algorithm

+Folder 5: Searching Techniques

+Folder 6: Tree Traversal